Franiac/TwitchLeecher/README.md

 # Twitch Leecher

-If you are looking for a extremely fast and easy to use Twitch VOD downloader, this is your tool!
+If you are looking for an extremely fast and easy to use Twitch VOD downloader, this is your tool!

 ## Download & Requirements